yumoldianne/QUEST/README.md

 ## Why this matters

 During floods, the *safest* route is not always the shortest.
-SafeRouteQC helps residents and local responders find realistic evacuation routes that **balance travel time with flood exposure**, using an interpretable soft-avoidance model and a compact, interactive dashboard.
+QUEST helps residents and local responders find realistic evacuation routes that **balance travel time with flood exposure**, using an interpretable soft-avoidance model and a compact, interactive dashboard.

 ## Highlights / Quick features